prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Let's describe each of the above epochs:

 1. Epoch 1 is finalized.
 2. Epoch 2 is justified, but its first block is finalized.
-This is Ethereum's most recently finalized checkpoint.
+This block is Ethereum's most recently finalized checkpoint.
 3. Epoch 3 is justified, including the block in its first slot.
 This block could become the next checkpoint.
 4. Epoch 4 was just proposed.
 Its first block could also become the next checkpoint.
 5. Epoch 5 is in progress.